-LOYALTY - Risk 4 Risk Title - Integrity Risk Theme - Government Ownership Potential Risk Cause Potential Effect Risk Score Current Mitiç gations Accountable - ELT Responsible - CLT Risk Owner - Head of Legal, HR and Regulatory Services 1.
+LOVAL OF THE OF m- Risk 4 Risk Title - Inte egrity Risk - Theme - G overnance Ownership Potential Risk Cause Potential Effect Risk Score Current Mitiç gations Accountable - ELT Responsible - CLT Risk Owner - Head of Legal, HR and Regulatory Services 1.
 There is a risk that the integrity of the Council is breached through a range of failures such as Information Security, Cyber Crime, non- compliance with the General Data Protection Regulations (GDPR), Procurement Fraud, Contractual Failures, Vetting or Financial Irregularities.
 (COVID-19 may exacerbate the impact of the integrity risk).
 2. There is a risk of failure to maintain sources of assurance and levels of scrutiny during COVID-19 response and recovery.
 3. There is a risk associated with Brexit of any data being dealt with out with UK.
 Existing Council Policy or systems may be ineffective or inconsistently implemented.
 Lack of training or communication.
 Difficulty to respond timeously to FOI and GDPR requests.
 Additional levels of Cybercrime and Fraud because of external global events.
 Reputational damage, financial loss, fines, prosecution, civil liability.
 4 x 2 = 8 1.
 Current policies / encryptic specifically mandatory online training, robust processes fo with data breaches.
 2. Adherence to the Records that has been agreed with thimplemented.
 3. Standing Orders relating to Meetings, Scheme of Delega Regulations, Council Procure 4.
-SAC Code of Conduct, rar policies, employee vetting professions, Fraud Officers, Fidelity Gupolicy and National Fraud In 6.
+SAC Code of Conduct, rar policies, employee vetting prospectives, employee vetting prospectives, Fidelity Gupolicy and National Fraud In 6.
 Internal Audit activity.
 7. Establishment of Integrity of Integrity Group Risks.
-8. Additional Communication Public with advice re Cyber Officers (Sentence of Conduct). e Data Pro r reporting s Manager e Keeper o Contract ation, Fina ement Pol nge of HR ocesses. uarantee Ir itiative.
-Group / m tection y and dealing ment Plan and is being as and to ncial icy. / H&S, Fleet nsurance anagement aff and Progress Bar SAC .The Group eferred to above are progressed by an Integrit o monitors and develops appropriate mitigations.
-Various Service Leads attend and report of ns.
-The Chief Executive chairs s the group and d officers resp onsible for each key heading Increased from 85% process of the risks from Integrity Group to Md and then a paper will be taken to next integr No change
+8. Additional Communication Public with advice re Cyber 0. e Data Pro r reporting s Manager e Keeper o Contract ation, Fina ement Pol nge of HR ocesses. uarantee Ir itiative.
+Group / m tection y and dealing ment Plan and is being as and to ncial icy. / H&S, Fleet nsurance anagement aff and Proposed Mitig ations (with dates) Status Progress Bar 1.
+The actions referred to above are progressed by an Integrity Group, which monitors existing risks and identifies any new and emerging risks for SAC .The Group monitors and develops appropriate mitigations.
+The Chief Executive chairs the group and officers responsible for each key heading report on the risks.
+Various Service Leads attend and report on their operational areas as they relate to integrity. (ongoing). process of the risks from Integrity Group to Md and then a paper will be taken to next integr No change